Skip to main content

 On 11 August 2023, Indonesia requested consultations with the European Union with respect to its countervailing duties on imports of biodiesel from Indonesia, as well as the underlying investigation that led to the imposition of the duties.

-Australia filed its third party written submission on 29 July 2024, delivered its oral statement on 9 October 2024 and filed its responses to the Panel's questions on 28 October 2024.
+Australia filed its third party written submission on 29 July 2024, delivered its oral statement on 9 October 2024, filed its responses to the Panel's questions on 28 October 2024 and filed its executive summary on 4 November 2024.

 United States — Anti-dumping measure on Oil Country Tubular Goods from Argentina (DS617)